César Falcón

 César Falcón Gárfias (19 April 1892 – 11 October 1970) was a Peruvian writer, journalist and politician.
+He lived most of his adult years outside the country, going to Spain in 1919, where he continued writing and left-wing activism.

+He left after the Fascists won the Civil War.
+After a brief time in Peru, he finally settled in Mexico, living there from 1947 to his death in 1970.

 Life

 Early years

 César Falcón Gárfias was born in Lima, Peru in 1892.

 From an early age, he was enthusiastic about revolutionary politics.
 He and María Weisse founded a group called Amauta, a forum for reporting the abuses of imperialism and working towards improved conditions for the Peruvian working class.
 Through this group and other political activities, he became known to other left-leaning intellectuals and artists in Peru.

 Falcón and the essayist Moquegua José Carlos Mariátegui co-founded the newspaper La Razón (Reason).

 The paper stood out for its strident defense of university reform and strong support for the labor movement.

 Spain

 A few months after La Razón was launched, on 4 July 1919 Augusto Bernardino Leguía staged a successful coup.

 Falcón and Mariátegui were radically opposed to the dictatorship that began to emerge.
 Their printers withdrew support.
-To quietly get his opponents out of the way Leguía invited a number of them to accept scholarships to travel to Europe.
+To quietly get his opponents out of the way, Leguía invited a number of them to accept scholarships to travel to Europe.
 With little choice, Falcón moved to Spain.

 Mariátegui went to Italy and then travelled through Europe, with lengthy stays in France, Germany, Austria, Hungary and Czechoslovakia, where he became imbued with Communist ideology.

-Mariátegui then joined Falcón, Carlos Roe and Palmiro Machiavelo to found the first Peruvian Communist cell.

-The goal was to promote (from Europe) the political organization of Peruvian workers.
+Mariátegui joined Falcón, Carlos Roe and Palmiro Machiavelo to found the first Peruvian Communist cell.Their goal was to promote (from Europe) the political organization of Peruvian workers.